mredenti/ModernCMake/slides/episodes/testing.md

   enable_testing()
   ```

-  instructs CMake to write out a CTest input file in the `CMAKE_CURRENT_BINARY_DIR`, which will contain details of all the tests defined in the project.
+  instructs CMake to write out a CTest input file (`CTestTestfile.cmake`) in the `CMAKE_CURRENT_BINARY_DIR`, which will contain details of all the tests defined in the project.

 - Defining individual tests is done with the `add_test()` command